edumserrano/playwright-adventures/demos/docker/README.md

 > - [Using private packages in a CI/CD workflow](https://docs.npmjs.com/using-private-packages-in-a-ci-cd-workflow)
 > - [Using auth tokens in .npmrc](https://stackoverflow.com/questions/53099434/using-auth-tokens-in-npmrc)

-### I want to use more of the Playwright test CLI options

-The current Powershell scripts at `/demos/docker/npm-pwsh-scripts` only allow you to pass a few of the available [Playwright test CLI options](https://playwright.dev/docs/test-cli).
-If you want to use more options you have to extend the scripts.

-### How does the `useHostWebServer` input parameter of the Powershell scripts work ?
+### How does the `webServerMode` input parameter of the Powershell scripts work ?

-If you set `useHostWebServer` switch with `npm test '--' -useHostWebServer` or with `npm run test:ui '--' -useHostWebServer` then the docker container won't have to build and run your app and instead will try to connect to the app running on the host machine.
+If you set `webServerMode` to `from-host` with `npm test '--' -webServerMode from-host` or with `npm run test:ui '--' -webServerMode from-host` then the docker container won't have to build and run your app and instead will try to connect to the app running on the host machine.

 This is due to the `webServer.reuseExistingServer` option of the [playwright.config.ts](/demos/docker/playwright.config.ts).
 When this is set to `true` then Playwright will check if the app is running on the `webServer.url` address and if it is then it just uses that as the target of the tests.

 The trick to make this work though is that the `webServer.url` must be set to an address that is reachable from the docker container.
 And since what we want to do is to reach the app that is running on the host then what the `playwright.config.ts` does is set the host of the `webServer.url` to `host.docker.internal`.
-Furthermore, the docker command must contain `--add-host=host.docker.internal:host-gateway`, which the Powershell scripts adds if `useHostWebServer` is set to `true`.
+Furthermore, the docker container must run with the following extra host `host.docker.internal:host-gateway`.
+For more info see [](https://forums.docker.com/t/how-to-reach-localhost-on-host-from-docker-container/113321).

 For more info see:

 - [I want to connect from a container to a service on the host](https://docs.docker.com/desktop/networking/#i-want-to-connect-from-a-container-to-a-service-on-the-host)
 - [How to connect to the Docker host from inside a Docker container?](https://medium.com/@TimvanBaarsen/how-to-connect-to-the-docker-host-from-inside-a-docker-container-112b4c71bc66)

-### Why should I use the `useHostWebServer` input parameter of the Powershell scripts ?
+### Why should I use the `webServerMode` input parameter of the Powershell scripts ?

-If you set the `useHostWebServer` switch with `npm test '--' -useHostWebServer` or with `npm run test:ui '--' -useHostWebServer` then the docker container won't have to build and run your app and instead will try to connect to the app running on the host machine.
+If you set the `-webServerMode` to `from-host` with `npm test '--' -webServerMode from-docker` or with `npm run test:ui '--' -webServerMode from-host` then the docker container won't have to build and run your app and instead will try to connect to the app running on the host machine.

 This means that you can start the app once with `npm start` and then run the tests against it multiple times with `npm test`.
 Depending on your app, skipping the building and running of the app as well as the node modules install if needed as well, might result in a non-trivial time saving for your dev loop.